 According to the Radiation Protection Act the owner of radiation sources above exemptions limits has to make a notification to the Central Register of Radioactive Sources.
-He is also obliged to report on the status of the radioactive sources every year.
+The owner is also obliged to report on the status of the radioactive sources every year.
 If this annual reporting is missing, the competent authority has to initiate adequate measures to investigate the status of the radiation sources.
-The Radiation Protection Act forces the competent minister to organise campaigns to recover orphan sources left behind from past activities.
-Such activities have been successfully finished during the eighties of the last century at all universities and schools in Austria.
-All disused radioactive material, sealed or unsealed, has been transferred to the waste management facilities at Seibersdorf; financing of these activities was done by the licensing authorities.

-7.8 Regulation of Transport
+7.7 Regulation of Transport